nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Note:**
 * At step 2, if an invalid `INDEX` is given or **both** `c/NAME` and `s/SUMMARY` is missing, a `CommandException` will be thrown and the sequence of actions will be terminated.
 * At step 4, if there is a category with the same name as the new name given, a `CommandException` is thrown and the sequence of actions will be terminated.

+As the sequence diagram for this feature is highly similar in idea to that of the [edit recurringexpensemanager feature](#implemented-edit-recurringexpensemanager-feature) except for a difference in certain method names, there will be no sequence diagram provided.

 #### Design considerations:
 **Aspect: How the category object is edited**: